 The Advant system is a successful system and the main reasons for its success are its component-based architecture giving flexibility, robustness, stability and compatibility, and effective build and integration procedures.
-This type of architecture is similar to product line architectures [19].
-Some case studies [20] have shown that product-line architectures are successfully applied in small- and medium-sized enterprises although there exists a number of problems and challenges issues (organization, training, information distribution, product variants, etc.).
+This type of architecture is similar to product line architectures (Bass et al., 1999).
+Some case studies (Bosch, 1999) have shown that product-line architectures are successfully applied in small- and medium-sized enterprises although there exists a number of problems and challenges issues (organization, training, information distribution, product variants, etc.).
 The Advant experience shows that applying of product-line architectures can be successful for large organizations.